-- What species will utilize the proposal area? - How will the proposal improve habitat quality? - Importance of each tract or logical groupings of tracts in the proposal to the species.
+- What species will utilize the proposal area? - Within the explanation of benefits section of the table, information provided for each species should answer: - How will the proposal improve habitat quality? - Importance of each tract or logical groupings of tracts in the proposal to the species.